jesperkristensen58/jesperkristensen58/README.md

 ### 👨‍💻 About Me :

 I spent the first many years of my life glued to the Computer.
 This was during the early parts of the internet and I was extremely fascinated by it.
-My parents had a close friend who was a Software Engineer, so I learned a lot from him.
+My parents had a close friend who was a Software Engineer (woah! that was crazy to be in those days, I wanted to be like him!), so I learned a lot from him.

 I built my own computers, assembling them from pieces I bought separately to get the best performance!
 I used them to program, nothing crazy but I was big into building websites at the time.